python-pillow/docker-images/manylinux1-wheel-build/README.md

 output files in /output.
 This should be mounted as a volume to the host to retrieve the finished wheel.

+Setting the environment variable `DEBUG=1` will create a build with symbols for debugging with valgrind/gdb.

 The Makefile has several new commands:

-* make wheel: Makes a python 3.8 many linux wheel, and puts it in the ./out directory.
+* make wheel: Makes a python 3.8 manylinux1 wheel, and puts it in the ./out directory.
 * make 36|37|38|39: These are specific commands to make the corresponding 3.x version in the ./out directory.